 Raja F.X.
 Shiam Rikh, after the death of his first wife, who was a Hindu, was seriously thinking of retiring from the world and wanted to become a Franciscan Brother in the order of St. Francis of Assisi.
 But his religious guide Francis Romulus, advised him to remain in the world to be an example to others of his family and his subjects.
 Fr Romulus advised the Raja to re-marry, to which he agreed, but he desired the priest to travel along with him.
 On their arrival, they met the Substitute General Fr.
 Franchetti introduced Margaret Mary, the daughter of Mr Joseph Francis Coelho and Clara nee Saldanha.
 Thus, he married for the second time with Margaret Mary, hailing from Mangalore and belonging to the distinguished Coelho family.
 The people of Raja-Ka-Tajpur still remember her with affection as a devoted wife, a loving mother and a tender hearted generous “Rani”.

-“TAJPUR STATE – Raja Francis Xavier Rikh is leading a retired life at Bangalore and the State is being managed by Chaudhry Gopi Nath Singh, his sister’s son.
+“TAJPUR ESTATE – Raja Francis Xavier Rikh is leading a retired life at Bangalore and the estate is being managed by Chaudhry Gopi Nath Singh, his sister’s son.
 It has been divided among his sons.”

 The 84-year-old "Raja" of Tajpur in Bijnor district in Uttar Pradesh, Rajah Francis Xavier S Rikh, and his 56-year-old wife Margaret Mary K Rikh, died in 1941 in February and April, respectively, and were buried in the Bangalore's Catholic cemetery on Berlie Street, Shanthi Nagar.